jcoo092/jcoo092.github.io/content/posts/OWASPJuiceShopDeployingSecuring/Six/index.md

 This leads to two overarching morals of the story so far.
 Namely, that you should always assume that any web request the frontend makes can and will be observed – and abused – by users, and moreover that you should _never_ rely on client-side validation to prevent invalid inputs.
 Client-side validation is used to help legitimate users interact with the system sensibly, but can always be bypassed by those with ill-intent.
 You _must_ use server-side validation, away from the direct control of end-users, to confirm that parameters are valid and don't enable someone to do something they shouldn't.

+## OSINT

+Thanks in large part to having taken part in the challenges for [CHCon 2021](https://2021.chcon.nz/), which focused pretty much entirely on OSINT, I think I might have a decent chance of completing some of the challenges under this category.
+Besides the general lesson of not using secrets that are actually on the web for anyone to find, there's likely not really anything especially instructive in completing the challenges.
+Thus, I'm just going to skip them in this blog post.
+I am awfully curious about the one for Bender, however, given that I have seen just about every Futurama episode at least once (if not many more times than that).

+## Administrivia

+There are a few challenges that seem to relate to logging in as an admin user or accessing the admin section.
+Presumably, if you can log in as an admin user, you can access the admin section, so it seems like focusing on that is likely to be the more useful approach.

+### Admin Section

+Two of the ones I can see involve logging in as the admin user in some fashion or another, but one of them just says to access the admin section of the website.
+Based on that, I'm guessing that the admin section isn't actually only available to admin users.
+Perhaps a link is only shown in the UI to administrative users, but anybody who guesses the correct link can find it.
+The mouseover text on the hint block for the challenge seems to back that up, so I'll try that.

+I first try navigating to http://localhost:3000/#/admin, but that just gives me the front page.
+I then try http://localhost:3000/#/administration and find a 403 page.
+Looks like there actually is some access control on this page.
+I also try both without the hash, but that doesn't get me anywhere.

+{{< figure src="admin_403.png" title="Access Denied" alt="A screenshot of the OWASP Juice Shop's 403 error code page banner, showing that the current user isn't permitted to view the requested web page." >}}

+I realise that I'm not actually logged in as any user at this point, however.
+Possibly it's open to every registered user, but blocked simply for people who aren't signed in.
+So, off I go to sign in as a regular user.
+Except, that also doesn't work.
+I get the same result.
+It seems like you do need to be an admin user to access the page.
+At least I know where it is, though.

+Which brings me to another point.
+Any unauthenticated user should always be shown 404 error messages for any page they are not authorised for.
+Otherwise, it becomes trivial to map out the real pages simply by requesting them and checking which ones return 404s vs 401s or 403s.
+Whether this should also apply to authenticated but unauthorised users is much more context dependent.
+If any random member of the public can create an account and thus be authenticated, you'll probably want to follow this approach.
+If you only have a very small number of users, all of whom are considered known and trustworthy, it's probably OK to give them a 403 message instead.

+Anyway, it looks like I will need to log in as a user with admin access to manage this one, so let's try that next.

+### Admin Registration

+This challenge has the description:

+> Register as a user with administrator privileges.

+It sounds to me like there's probably some way to specify a user's assigned role when sending the input data for creating a new user.
+Perhaps the server accepts a role as input and blindly assigns that if present, rather than some server-side logic figuring out the correct role (which, for a customer-facing application will basically always be the standard user or customer role).
+Actually another one to try out the Edit & Resend system with, methinks.

+I'll go through the user registration process again, but this time I'll watch the request and response to create a new user.
+This generates a POST request with the following request body: `{"email":"***@example.com","password":"***","passwordRepeat":"***","securityQuestion":{"id":2,"question":"Mother's maiden name?","createdAt":"2024-01-05T20:36:38.850Z","updatedAt":"2024-01-05T20:36:38.850Z"},"securityAnswer":"***"}` (bits replaced with `***` just because, even though I used garbage values).
+The response body, however, has `{"status":"success","data":{"username":"","role":"customer","deluxeToken":"","lastLoginIp":"0.0.0.0","profileImage":"/assets/public/images/uploads/default.svg","isActive":true,"id":22,"email":"***@example.com","updatedAt":"2024-01-05T20:59:21.429Z","createdAt":"2024-01-05T20:59:21.429Z","deletedAt":null}}`.
+I notice the role field in there.
+Perhaps if I include that in my request body, too, with "admin", it might just create someone as an admin user?

+I add `"role":"admin"` into the request body and resend it.
+That triggers the confetti cannons for this challenge, so apparently my new user has admin privileges.
+After logging in as that user, I can't see a link to any administration page in the UI, but I'll try out the link I guessed earlier.
+Yes, success!
+Instead of a 403 banner, I see a list of registered users, and the confetti cannons go off for the 'Admin Section' challenge.
+So, y'know, remember never to accept the role specified by a user in their registration request.

+I note, though, that even after accessing the page, there never seems to a link to the admin section displayed in the UI.
+Possibly it was always intended that you had to access the page by knowing the link.
+Which, by itself, is a terrible idea.
+With it gated behind the admin role requirement, though, it's not so bad.
+After all, it _should_ be very difficult to become an admin user illegitimately.

+#### Now That We're In Charge...

+Since we're in the admin section and can see a list of users, let's take a squiz at what info we have on them.
+Unfortunately, it seems that it's not a whole lot.
+We just get an email address and the date of registration and last update.
+Still, we now know the login email address for every registered user, which could well prove handy in future.

+{{< figure src="user_admin_details.png" title="What administrators see about users" alt="A screenshot of the user details shown to administrators of OWASP Juice Shop, in the admin page." >}}

+I also note that there is a display of the customer feedback for the OJS listed here, with trashcan icons next to each one.
+One of the other challenges, 'Five-Star Feedback', has the description "Get rid of all 5-star customer feedback."
+Assuming that there aren't any hidden feedback items, then it would seem like it's trivial to finish this challenge from the admin panel.
+In fact, there is only one item of five-star feedback listed currently.
+Hitting the trashcan icon next to that is sufficient to solve that challenge, too.

 ## Get Help

 By now I have run out of ones that I can figure out without any sort of help (and which don't sound like they'd be a whole load of work).
 There are some I think I'm pretty close on, however, like the basic cross-site scripting ones or the one about finding an exposed metrics system's endpoint.
 Furthermore, there are a few remaining challenges that apparently come with walkthroughs or tutorials, so I might as well work through those while I'm at it.